sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/connector-rules/web_services_after_operation_rule.md

 sidebar_class_name: webServicesAfterOperationRule
 keywords: ["cloud", "rules", "webservices"]
 description:
-  This rule is used to calculate attributes after a web-service operation call.
+  This rule calculates attributes after a web-service operation call.
 slug: /docs/rules/connector-rules/webservices-after-provisioning-rule
 tags: ["Rules"]
 ---

 ## Overview

-This rule is used to calculate attributes after a web-service operation call.
+This rule calculates attributes after a web-service operation call.

 ## Execution

-- **Connector Execution** - This rule executes within the Virtual Appliance and may offer special abilities to perform connector-related functions, and may offer managed connections to sources.
+- **Connector Execution** - This rule executes within the virtual appliance.
+It may offer special abilities to perform connector-related functions, and it may offer managed connections to sources.
-- **Logging** - Logging statements are viewable within the ccg.log on the Virtual Appliance and by SailPoint personnel.
+- **Logging** - Logging statements are viewable within the ccg.log on the virtual appliance, and they are viewable by SailPoint personnel.

 ![Rule Execution](../img/connector_execution.png)